-- A. Basic refrigerant line cover shall be 18 gauge steel, hot-dipped galvanized steel meeting the requirements of ASTM<A361-85. - B. Pop rivit attachments will not be allowed. - C. All fastening devices shall be plated screws.
+- A. Basic refrigerant line cover shall be 18 gauge steel, stainless steel meeting the requirements of ASTM<A361-85. - B. Pop rivit attachments will not be allowed. - C. All fastening devices shall be plated screws.
 Arrange covers so they may be taken apart for service.